Please note this call is now closed.

 Background

-Our Fellowship Scheme is now in its second year and has been created by the University of Bath with the support from Research England's Research Culture Fund.
-It is driven by the positive experience of one of the project leads who took part in a similar scheme at UCL as well as the positive experiences and learning from the first cohort of Fellows in 2022 – read our blog to find out more.
+Our Fellowship Scheme is now in its fourth year and has been created by the University of Bath with the support from HEIF, and the University of Bath's EPSRC IAA and ESRC IAA funds.
+It is was initially driven by the positive experience of one of the project leads who took part in a similar scheme at UCL and our desire to improve our impact training, this year's scheme and has used the positive experiences and learning from the previous cohorts to further inform and develop the programme.
+Read our blog to find out more about the Fellows experiences.

 Nazia Mehrban, Lecturer (Assistant Professor) of Biotechnology, Department of Pharmacy and Pharmacology: